 end loop;

--- After we have updated the records we reset the sequence to start from the last ID number
+-- After updating the records, you reset the sequence to start from the last ID number

--- we add 1 as the last value of i is the last ID of the counter we used.
+-- Add 1; the last value of i is the last ID of the counter you used.
 So if the last counter has ID

 i := i+1;